| S USUAL, I REPORTED to work early to waken residents

 I stayed with her until the attendants came to pick her up.
 “Goodbye,”

 I said, and she nodded at me.
 Later that day, she passed away.
+I felt sad, but relieved for her.
+Then, the next

 day, I heard the same voice reminding me that my job wasnt